farfanoide/inflector.vim/README.md

 - [x] check how to run the functions with text objects/motions as input (:h map-operator)
 - [x] export plugin mappings
 - [x] add support to auto generate mappings, ie: let g:inflector_mapping = 'gI'
-- [ ] add tests for mappings
+- [x] add tests for mappings
-- [ ] scope functions to script while keeping tests running http://stackoverflow.com/questions/15595505/unit-testing-vim-script-local-functions-with-vimrunner
-- [ ] rename camelize to Pascalize and add camelize
+- [x] rename camelize to Pascalize and add camelize
 - [x] check how to enable autoloading of the plugin
 - [x] use autoloading to setup travis ci
+- [x] write usage
+- [ ] scope functions to script while keeping tests running http://stackoverflow.com/questions/15595505/unit-testing-vim-script-local-functions-with-vimrunner
 - [ ] explain the idea of 'text multiplexer'
 - [ ] add vim help
-- [ ] write installation instructions
-- [ ] write usage
 - [ ] add repeat support

 Tests